-This course presents the principles of Project Design, Monitoring, and Evaluation (DM&E) cycle.
-DM&E is a critical element of development projects as it provides the information needed to make decisions for project management, improve the efficiency and effectiveness of the interventions, and satisfy accountability requirements.
+This course presents the principles of the Project Design, Monitoring, and Evaluation (DM&E) cycle.
+DM&E is a critical element of development projects, as it provides the information needed to make project management decisions, improve the efficiency and effectiveness of interventions, and meet accountability requirements.

-This course will enable you to understand and put in practice the principles of sound results-based monitoring and evaluation methodology in your project.
-This course will give students an understanding of the most common processes, tools, techniques, and theories that are necessary to monitor and evaluate a project.
-This course examines the defining characteristics of monitoring and evaluation techniques and introduces the student to a variety of project management techniques that can be applied in a development project context.
+This course will enable you to understand and apply the principles of sound results-based monitoring and evaluation methodology to your project.
+This course will give students an understanding of the most common processes, tools, techniques, and theories needed to monitor and evaluate a project.
+This course examines the defining characteristics of monitoring and evaluation techniques.
+It introduces the student to a variety of project management techniques that can be applied in a development project context.
 Through case study exercises and group discussions, participants will learn the links between design, monitoring, and project evaluation.
-This course will stimulate ideas on how to design and implement monitoring and evaluation processes that strengthen accountability and learning and contribute to project effectiveness.
+This course will stimulate ideas for designing and implementing monitoring and evaluation processes that strengthen accountability and learning and contribute to project effectiveness.

-The course is based on an interactive case-study approach, with hands-on exercises, homework reading materials, participant presentations, and online discussions.
-It focuses on peer learning and exchanging information on practical experiences in monitoring and evaluation.
-The online course has a duration of three weeks.
+The course is based on an interactive case-study approach, with hands-on exercises, homework, reading materials, participant presentations, and online discussions.
+It focuses on peer learning and the exchange of information on practical experiences in monitoring and evaluation.
+The online course lasts three weeks.
 Each week, the instructor will provide instructions to help students complete the required assignments.
-Students will participate in online discussions and receive feedback from the course instructor, they will have access to videos, lectures, tests, and assignments that can be accessed at any time, and they will apply their understanding in case study exercises that will be reinforced with feedback from the instructor.
+Students will participate in online discussions and receive feedback from the course instructor.
+They will have access to videos, lectures, tests, and assignments that can be accessed at any time, and they will apply their understanding in case study exercises that will be reinforced with feedback from the instructor.

 Students will follow a detailed schedule to complete the assigned activities, participate in discussion forums, and submit their exercises in order to receive a grade.
-Successful completion of all the course requirements will lead to the award of a Certificate of Completion.
+Successful completion of all course requirements will result in the award of a Certificate of Completion.

 About this Course

-This is an introductory level course that will present the fundamentals of the DM&E Cycle of development projects with practical applications of concepts and methods.
-This course will provide participants with tools, techniques, and resources needed for designing, planning, organizing, monitoring, and evaluating development projects.
-You will need between 8–10 hours per week to complete the lectures and case study exercises.
+This is an introductory-level course that will present the fundamentals of the DM&E Cycle of development projects with practical applications of concepts and methods.
+This course will provide participants with the tools, techniques, and resources needed to design, plan, organize, monitor, and evaluate development projects.
+You will need between 8 and 10 hours per week to complete the lectures and case study exercises.
 You will participate in engaging online conversations with peers from around the world while receiving constant guidance from the instructor.

 Audience

 This course is designed for those who want to start a career in development or are just starting a job in a development project.
-Participants include those who have a general interest in monitoring and evaluation and desire to develop in the field as a career or improve their employability for M&E related jobs in the government and non-governmental sectors.
-Participants to our courses come from various parts of the world, and they bring a wealth of experience and knowledge that is shared in the course forums.
+Participants include those with a general interest in monitoring and evaluation and who desire to develop a career in the field or improve their employability for M&E-related jobs in the government and non-governmental sectors.
+Participants in our courses come from various parts of the world and bring a wealth of experience and knowledge that they share in the course forums.

 Objectives

-At the end of the course, participants will become familiar with the methods and tools to design, monitor, and evaluate a development project.
+At the end of the course, participants will become familiar with the methods and tools for designing, monitoring, and evaluating a development project.
 You will learn the steps required to design a project using the logical framework, elements of a good project proposal, and the components of an effective monitoring and evaluation plan.
-Participants will have an improved understanding of how DM&E can improve the quality of their projects while promoting learning and accountability.
+Participants will gain a clearer understanding of how DM&E can improve the quality of their projects while promoting learning and accountability.
 At the end of the course, you will have the confidence to apply the principles of monitoring and evaluation in your project.

 Requirements

-There are no requirements to take this course, although the students will benefit if they know the type of work that occurs in development organizations and development projects, or had some experience working on a project.
-Students should have a good internet connection, Adobe Reader in their computers as well as MS Office to work on the course assignments.
+There are no requirements to take this course, although students will benefit if they know what work occurs in development organizations and development projects, or have some experience working on a project.
+Students should have a reliable internet connection, Adobe Reader installed on their computers, and MS Office to complete the course assignments.
 Good connectivity is required to watch some of the online videos.
 As a convenience to our remote students, you can download most of the course material to read offline.

 Fees

 The course fee is USD$200 and is due before the start of the course; you can receive a 20% discount if payment is made one week before the course starts.
 On the registration page, you can choose your preferred payment methods.
 We accept all major credit cards in a secure online payment system.
-We also accept payments via Western Union or Money Gram.
-If you have any questions or require more instructions to send your payment, please contact us at info@pm4dev Reference: eCourse PDME.
+We also accept payments via Western Union or PayPal.
+If you have any questions or require more instructions to send your payment, please get in touch with us at info@pm4dev.
+Reference: eCourse PDME.
 We offer additional discounts for groups from development organizations.